 Get 12% on your savings with a site called Blend Network.
 Is that really possible?
 Surprisingly, it is.

 When companies offer two-digit returns on investments I am always suspicious.
-It’s way more than the average stock market returns and the stock market is riskier than many other investments.
 At 12% I would expect a lot of risk and possibly even a company trying to pull the wool over my eyes!

-However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself.
-Yes, I’ve put actual money into this investment.
-I’m not saying that you should too, but I thought you’d like to see why I have put in money myself.
+However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself. i haven’t put a large amount in because I consider that it’s risky, but I was impressed enough to give it a go a year and a half ago and I’m still putting bits of cash in.

 - What is Blend Network